 Austin-Bergstrom International Airport Taxiway A

 The team was in constant coordination with FAA’s program manager for ABIA throughout the design of the project verifying funding was available.
-CP&Y coordinated directly with ABIA Operations staff and others at FAA in preparation of the Construction Safety Phasing Plan for the project.
-CP&Y also provided an independent technical review on all project deliverables, including engineering reports and construction bid documents.
+We coordinated directly with ABIA Operations staff and others at FAA in preparation of the Construction Safety Phasing Plan for the project.
+We also provided an independent technical review on all project deliverables, including engineering reports and construction bid documents.
 In addition to the completion of Taxiway A, the project addressed FAA safety concerns for excessive pavement by the painting of the excess fillet pavement on parallel Taxiway B and “no taxiway” islands between entrance Taxiway B and bypass Taxiways F and M.